With symmetric fabric… does it make sense for a node to know every bit of fabric info or is reachability information sufficient?

 The topology information becomes important when the forwarding technology used in the network supports paths (virtual circuits) between network devices, the typical examples being MPLS Traffic Engineering and Segment Routing.
 In these cases the nodes can use the knowledge of wider network topology to build alternate paths (MPLS Fast Reroute) or redirect traffic away from the failure point (Remote LFA).

 Is there any use for detailed knowledge of network topology in a data center switch?
 Not for IP routing… unless you’re deploying MPLS-TE in your data center, in which case I would like to remind you that additional bandwidth might be cheaper than the engineers needed to operate such a network.

 Could the data center switches use network topology for other purposes?
 For example, a leaf switch might decide to change its load balancing algorithm on leaf-to-spine links based on utilization of downstream spine-to-leaf links.

-While proprietary fabrics might do that (not sure whether Cisco ACI does something along these lines – comments welcome), no traditional routing protocol propagates such information for good reasons – it might quickly lead to widespread instabilities.
+While some proprietary fabrics do that, no traditional routing protocol propagates such information for good reasons – it might quickly lead to widespread instabilities.

-The final answer is thus NO. From the packet forwarding perspective it doesn’t matter whether you use OSPF or BGP in your data center fabric, and we’ll discuss other relevant aspects in an upcoming webinar.
+The final answer is thus NO. From the packet forwarding perspective it doesn’t matter whether you use OSPF or BGP in your data center fabric.
+For other relevant aspects, watch the Leaf-and-Spine Fabric Designs webinar.